cmextension/hugo-cmgiftcard-docs/content/staff-check-gift-card/_index.md

 You may want to allow some people in your company (staff) to check for gift card information without giving them access to your Joomla!'s back-end.

-To do this, you need to create Joomla! user accounts for your staff members, add these Joomla! users to the user group which you have selected for "Staff's User Group" option in CM Gift Card's configuration.
+To do this, you need to create Joomla! user accounts for your staff members, add these Joomla! users to the user group which you have selected for `Staff's User Group` option in CM Gift Card's configuration.

 ![](/images/configuration_03.jpg)